a-mee/panda_rua_website/readme.md

 # Panda Rua Website

 ### This website is for the jewellery brand *Panda Rua* and was created for a project with the requirements that only HTML and CSS were to be used.
+Can be viewed [here](https://panda-rua-website.vercel.app/index.html).
 <br>

 -----